The Life (musical): Productions

+The Los Angeles Premiere was produced by Jaxx Theatricals at the Stella Adler Theatre, running from December 3rd through the 21st in 2008.
+Joe Greene directed and Paul Romero Jr. choreographed, with a cast that featured Willam, Dionne Gipson, Ethan LePhong and David St. Louis.
+The show was produced by Jaxx Theatricals co-founders Justine Baldwin, Mark Espinosa & Jeremy Lucas.
+Original Cast Member Sam Harris attended.

 Synopsis

 Act I

 The Life depicts the pulsating life on the Times Square streets in the 1980s, where everything had a price, especially sex—the garish topless bars, the transvestite joints, the hookers who worked the side walks at the bidding of their pimps ("Check It Out!").

 Jojo, an opportunistic, conniving white hustler in the thick of the action, has a bare knuckled plan for feeding his ambition ("Use What You Got").
 But among these unsavoury characters there are appealing people who have been caught in the web of these sordid surroundings.
 Sonja, a veteran hooker who has seen better days, befriends Queen who is on the street because her man, Fleetwood, a displaced Vietnam veteran, needs her support.
 She has saved her money and on this day plans to get away with Fleetwood and leave the life for good, enjoying, with Sonja ("A Lovely Day to Be Out of Jail").
 Returning to her hotel room, Queen discovers that Fleetwood has spent half of her savings to pay off his drug debts and feed his habit.

 Fleetwood has an unrealistic dream of attaining power and money ("A Piece of the Action").
 Jojo tells him he'll never amount to anything as a pimp as long as he's romantically involved with the woman he's selling.
 Jojo takes him to the Port Authority where they find Mary, just off the bus from Minnesota, a girl with the mien of an angel but, as we eventually find out, she's no angel.
 Jojo grabs at her suitcase so that Fleetwood can rescue it and become her hero.